These settings let you control user activities within Workspace Environment Management.

 These settings allow you to blacklist specific processes.

 Enable Process Blacklist.
 This enables process blacklisting.
-Processes must be added by executable name (for example, cmd.exe).
+You must add processes by using their executable name (for example, cmd.exe).

 Exclude Local Administrators.
 Excludes local administrator accounts from the process blacklisting.